 Participating in the course

 This course is organised as four separate weekly topics, but you are free to join in as much or as little as you want or are able.
 If you miss a week because you were busy, ill or simply not interested in that topic, you have not ‘failed’ the course.
 You can catch up later or decide to focus on the parts of the course that really interest you.
 We have provided links to further reading material and other resources; you don’t have to look at these as part of the four hours commitment to the course though, they are there for you to simply explore if you wish to.
 So there is no wrong way of studying this course, but you need to find your own personal ‘right way’.
-You will retain access to the course materials for a year, so you can come back to anything that you want to study later.

 There are many opportunities to post your own comments, read what others have written and add replies.
 However, you may choose to just watch the videos and read the articles.
 There is no ‘correct’ way to study the course, but we do think that the more effort and time you put in, the more you will get out.